 Dealing with chronic neck pain may be accomplished on your own, or may require professional help.
 The philosophy is to provide one with tools for self management and strategies to alleviate the pain and/or suffering.

 In the treatment of pain, doctors traditionally focus on a physical basis for the pain, and when a physical basis is not found or insufficient, it is assumed that causation is psychological.
-Where the pain source is identified, the physical cause has not been predictive of pain severity or level of disability.
+Where the pain source is identified, the physical cause is not the only consideration in prediction of pain severity or level of disability.
 Identical treatments for the same physical conditions often have very different results.

 Psychologic factors of pain include depression, anxiety, and anger.
 These emotions can cause a chain reaction of increased release of adrenalin and norepinephrine and activation of damaged or sensitized nerves which increases pain.
 These emotions may also lead to decreased energy and motivation to participate in treatment which can complicate rehabilitation.